 A faculty member who seeks to grieve a dismissal or disciplinary decision may have such matter reviewed under the grievance procedure set forth in Article VI, Section 1 of the Faculty Constitution and Bylaws.

-All other matters, including, but not limited to, disputes or complaints relating to discrimination and sexual harassment/sexual misconduct shall be handled in accordance with the following procedures.
+All other matters, including, but not limited to, disputes or complaints relating to discrimination and sexual harassment sexual assault, and sexual violence shall be handled in accordance with the following procedures.